awsdocs/aws-cloudhsm-user-guide/doc_source/troubleshooting-verify-hsm-performance.md

 # Verify the Performance of the HSM<a name="troubleshooting-verify-hsm-performance"></a>

-To verify the performance of the HSMs in your AWS CloudHSM cluster, you can use the `pkpspeed` \(Linux\) or `pkpspeed_blocking` \(Windows\) tool that is included with the AWS CloudHSM client software\.
+To verify the performance of the HSMs in your AWS CloudHSM cluster, you can use the pkpspeed \(Linux\) or pkpspeed\_blocking \(Windows\) tool that is included with the AWS CloudHSM client software\.
 For more information about installing the client on a Linux EC2 instance, see [Install and Configure the AWS CloudHSM Client \(Linux\)](install-and-configure-client-linux.md)\.
 For more information about installing the client on a Windows instance, see [Install and Configure the AWS CloudHSM Client \(Windows\)](install-and-configure-client-win.md)\.

-After you install and configure the AWS CloudHSM client, issue the following command to start it\.
+After you install and configure the AWS CloudHSM client, run the following command to start it\.

 ------
 #### [ Amazon Linux ]